Electoral district of Ku-ring-gai

-Ku-ring-gai is an electoral district of the Legislative Assembly in the Australian state of New South Wales.
-Since 2015 it has been represented by Alister Henskens of the Liberal Party.
-The electorate covers the suburbs and parts of the suburbs of Gordon, Hornsby, Killara, Lindfield, Normanhurst, North Turramurra, North Wahroonga, Pymble, South Turramurra, Thornleigh, Turramurra, Wahroonga, Waitara, Warrawee and West Pymble.
+Ku-ring-gai was an electoral district of the Legislative Assembly in the Australian state of New South Wales.
+On its final boundaries as Ku-ring-gai, the electorate covered the suburbs and parts of the suburbs of Gordon, Hornsby, Killara, Lindfield, Normanhurst, North Turramurra, North Wahroonga, Pymble, South Turramurra, Thornleigh, Turramurra, Wahroonga, Waitara, Warrawee and West Pymble.
+The seat was renamed Wahroonga as a result of the 2021 redistribution.

 History

 Ku-ring-gai was created before the 1973 election and was held by John Maddison, a minister in the government of Askin, who had previously been the member for Hornsby.
-Maddison retired in 1980 and future Premiers of New South Wales Nick Greiner won the seat at a by-election.
+Maddison retired in 1980 and future Premier of New South Wales Nick Greiner won the seat at a by-election.
 He held the seat until resigning from Parliament and as Premier in 1992 in the aftermath of the ICAC enquiry into the Metherell affair.
 He was succeeded by Stephen O'Doherty, who in 1999 chose to follow the majority of his constituents into the re-created seat of Hornsby.
 Barry O'Farrell transferred to Ku-ring-gai in 1999 after his seat of Northcott was abolished, and held it when he became Premier after leading the Coalition to a massive landslide victory in the 2011 state election.
-He resigned as premier in 2014 and retired from politics after the 2015 state election, handing the seat to current member Henskens.
+He resigned as premier in 2014 and retired from politics after the 2015 state election, handing the seat to fellow Liberal Alister Henskens.